Why Women with a High-Achieving Personality, Big Lives, & Big Goals Secretly Struggle with an Unhealthy Relationship with Food (And How to Change It)!

 It’s a vicious cycle.

-Your work achievements, your awards, your fitness goals met, your body composition numbers, your weight, your finances, your family...
+Things like your work achievements, awards, fitness goals met, body composition numbers, bodyweight, finances, not relying on anybody?

-And to acknowledge that you need emotional support, that you have real internal needs, that you need self-care....
+So when they acknowledge that they need emotional support, have real internal needs, and long for nourishment…

 This cycle doesn’t have to continue.